 The Project applicant seeks a Conditional Use Permit (CUP) for the development of a facility for the indoor cultivation and processing of medical marijuana.
-The proposed facility consists of a single story, tilt up building, with a mezzanine for office and processing use.
-In total the facility will have an approximate building ground floor area (GFA) of 17,496 square feet (sf) and total building area of 22,218 sf.
+The proposed facility consists of two detached, two-story buildings, each with 15 suites for individual sale.
+Each facility also provides space for office use, processing and cultivation.
+In total the facility will have an approximate building area of 424,000 square feet (sf).
 The Project is compatible with operations and uses permitted in the Light Industrial (I-L) zone with the approval of the CUP.
-The facility is estimated to staff approximately 13 employees.
+The facility is estimated to staff approximately 200 employees working various shifts with the City's allowed operational hours.
 The proposed Project may encourage relocation for employment.
-However, the number of employees would be relatively minor considering the facility's purpose and in comparison with other light industrial uses.
+However, considering the facility's purpose and comparison with other light industrial uses, employment generated through these facilities would not be substantial.
+The Project does not have a residential component and improvements to roads and other infrastructure will be associated with the cultivation and processing facility and would not induce substantial growth to the area.
+Less than significant impacts are expected.

-The Project does not have a residential component and improvements to roads and other infrastructure will be associated with the cultivation facility and would not induce substantial growth to the area.
-Less otentially ignificant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact than si ignificant impacts are expected.
-Mitigation Measures: None b) Displace substantial numbers of existin housing, necessitating the construction replacement housing elsewhere?
-0 \boxtimes c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere?
+b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere?